rock-core/rock-and-syskit/source/libraries/cpp_libraries.html.md

 Rock component, you must take this into account when designing the type.
 Read first [the documentation on type definitions for components](../components/defining_types.html).

+## Optional Features

+First rule of optional features is to keep optional features to a minimum.
+Unless you are creating something of the size of OpenCV, they are not worth the complexity.

+The second rule of optional features is to avoid enabling or disabling them based on auto-detection mechanism.
+These mechanisms are fragile, and will end up being disabled for unknown reasons on a machine where they were expected to be enabled, and vice-versa.
+Simply control their availability through a [CMake option](https://cmake.org/cmake/help/v3.0/command/option.html) and fail if the feature is enabled but its dependencies are not present.

+See also [this page](../workspace/managing.html#optional_features) for a more general discusssion on the subject.

 ## Tests

 Testing is now an integral part of modern development process, and Rock